Skip to main content

 Higher Chinese in Singapore: Worth It and How to Excel

-Higher Chinese (HCL) is worth pursuing if your child has strong Chinese foundations, genuine interest in the language, and can manage the additional workload — it provides 2 bonus points for secondary school admission.
+Higher Chinese (HCL) is worth pursuing if your child has strong Chinese foundations, genuine interest in the language, and can manage the additional workload — it provides a posting advantage to SAP secondary schools and sets up the pathway to O-Level HCL, which can earn JC Mother Tongue exemption and bonus points.
 However, taking HCL when foundations are weak can backfire, causing stress without the intended benefits.
 This guide helps parents make an informed decision.

 What Is Higher Chinese?